Study Zone Guidelines

 Expectations: Quiet study individually or in small groups.
 Low-level conversation is acceptable.

 Expectations: Interactive study with moderate talking allowed.
 Talking is acceptable but please be considerate of others and keep your voice to a reasonable level.
+During exam periods the second floor of the library becomes a Quieter Zone.

 When not being used for Library Instruction, these labs are open for quiet study.